Janet Margolin: Early life

-She attended the High School of Performing Arts and, just prior to her graduation, did a screen test for Five Finger Exercise, where she was urged to sign a contract but declined, instead returning to New York.
+She attended the High School of Performing Arts and, just prior to her graduation, did a screen test for Five Finger Exercise, where she was urged to sign a contract, but declined, instead returning to New York.

 Career

 Margolin's earliest acting roles were in a commercial for Zest and several installments in the soap opera The Edge of Night.
 In 1961 at the age of 18, while a prop assistant at the New York Shakespeare Festival, Margolin won a pivotal Broadway stage role as Anna in Morris West's Daughter of Silence, beating 200 other applicants.
 Despite mixed reaction to the play, critics unanimously praised Margolin's performance and she went on to be nominated for a Tony Award.
-In 1962, Margolin played her first movie role as the female lead in David and Lisa and traveled to Argentina in 1964 to feature in The Eavesdropper, where upon her return she signed a 1-film-a-year contract with 20th Century Fox.
+Her performance as Anna charmed director Frank Perry, Margolin was immediately cast to played her first movie role as the female lead in David and Lisaand traveled to Argentina in 1964 to feature in The Eavesdropper, where upon her return she signed a 1-film-a-year contract with 20th Century Fox.
 She co-starred with Marlon Brando in 1965's Morituri and with Steve McQueen in the western Nevada Smith.

 By 1967, she was considered by the Baltimore Sun one of Hollywood's "brightest new stars," by then having featured in around five films.
 Numerous film studios made efforts to commit her to a long-term contract.
 Later that year, she also played Wanda in the movie Enter Laughing, as the love interest of the character David Kolowitz, played by Reni Santoni in his first leading role.

 In Take the Money and Run (1969), she played the love interest of the bumbling thief played by Woody Allen, and in Annie Hall (1977), she played the social-climbing wife of Allen's character.

 In 1979, Margolin co-starred with Roy Scheider in director Jonathan Demme's thriller Last Embrace.

 Margolin's last film appearance was in Ghostbusters II in 1989, and her last television roles were in an episode of Murder, She Wrote ("Deadly Misunderstanding") and in Columbo: Murder in Malibu in 1990.